-Affiliated with Junior Achievement, this course introduces the American economic system, including supply and demand, production and marketing, and the stock market.
+This course introduces the American economic system, including supply and demand, production and marketing, and the stock market.
 Students organize and run a company, manufacture and sell a product, buy stock in their company, and earn money from the profits made by selling the product.
 A stock game enhances this process.
-A community businessperson visits weekly to supplement the text.
+A businessperson will visit periodically to supplement course content with real world experience.
 This course is highly recommended for those students who wish to own their own business in the future.

-BUSINESS LAW I
+BUSINESS LAW